How Do I Find a Mentor or a Sponsor?

 Both mentors and sponsors can play important roles in supporting women in technology, but they have distinct differences in their approach and level of involvement.

 A sponsor is someone who actively advocates for an individual’s career advancement within their organization.
 A sponsor may go beyond offering advice and actively use their own influence to create opportunities for their protégé.
-For example, a sponsor may nominate a woman for a high-profile project or assignment, introduce her to influential people in the industry, or even recommend her for a promotion.
+For example, a sponsor may nominate a woman for a high-profile project or assignment, or introduce her to influential people in the industry, or even recommend her for a promotion.

 Mentors provide guidance and support, while sponsors actively promote and advocate for their protégé’s career advancement.
 Both are valuable to women in technology, but a sponsor may have a more direct impact on their career trajectory.